jonroby/mod-cli/README.md

 ...
 ```

-Check it out in the browser!
+That's it!
+Check it out in the browser.

 ## Mod React (Redux)

 ### Individual commands

-To create the action constant and action creators
+To create an action constant and action creator

 `$ mod -a <action>`

 To generate a new component file with a component

 `$ mod -c <Component>`

 To generate a reducer file with a reducer

 `$ mod -r <reducer>`

 To add a reducer to the rootReducer

 `$ mod -t <reducer>`

 ### Actions

-Most of the boilerplate in Redux involves actions.
-So `-a` when used with those
+Most of the boilerplate in Redux involves actions or state (and in that order).
-behave a little differently.
+More specifically, actions/action creators are added to components and reducers
+and not vice versa.
+Similarly, state is added to reducers and to components.

-This command will create the action constant and creator AND includes the
+With that in mind, this command will create the action constant and creator,
-relevant one into the reducer:
+AND includes constant into the reducer (it will also create the reducer and
+reducer file if it doesn't ):

 `$ mod -a <action> -r <reducer>`

-Similarly for components
+So too for components

 `$ mod -a <action> -c <Component>`

-And you can do all at once
+And to do it all at once

 `$ mod -a <action> -c <Component> -r <reducer>`

-If you use `<action>` as your first argument you can drop the `-a`
+Two conveniences are that if you use `<action>` as your first argument you can
+drop the `-a`:

 `$ mod <action> -c <Component> -r <reducer>`

-If your component and reducer have the same name (capitalization doesn't matter),
+The second, is that if your component and reducer have the same name, you don't
-you don't need to specify each (this was the command given in the preceding
+need to specify each (this was the command given in the preceding section):
-section):

 `$ mod <action> <Component|reducer>`

-Note that you also don't need to worry about adding duplicate actions, keys, case statements,
+One other thing that the plugin takes care if is that you don't need to worry
+about writing over previous actions, keys, case statement, etc. (nor duplicating
-etc. The `mod-react-plugin` won't do this.
-However, it (currently) won't
+them).
+It's smart enough to never do this.
+However, it won't print out that it
-display this information to you.
+didn't modify something (coming soon).

 ### State

-Finally, you can also add state to your components and reducers (this is if your Component
+Along with actions, you can also add state to your components and reducers.

-and reducer share the same name):
-`$ mod -s myKey myComponent`
+`$ mod -s myKey -c myComponent`

 ```
 const mapStateToProps = state => ({